alhajee/ckan/doc/maintaining/installing/install-from-source.rst

    .. warning::

       The development version may contain bugs and should not be used for production websites!
-Only install this version if you're doing CKAN development.
+Only install this version if you're doing FMLD development.

 d.
 Deactivate and reactivate your virtualenv, to make sure you're using the